Hear that? It's the coyotes laughing at you and your hunting efforts

 Coyotes are extremely observant creatures.
 If you don't pay attention when entering their world, you'll continue to struggle hunting them.

-If the entirety of your coyote-calling kingdom is comprised of one 40-acre chunk, you’re probably going to wear that spot out pretty quickly.
-The good news is that many of the landowners who will shut the door in your face the moment you say the word "deer," will welcome you upon hearing the words "kill coyotes."
+If the entirety of your coyote-calling kingdom is composed of one 40-acre chunk, you're probably going to wear that spot out pretty quickly.
+The good news is that many of the landowners who will shut the door in your face the moment you say the word deer will welcome you upon hearing the words kill coyotes.